 Are there any hazardous by-products from your manufacturing process?

 None at all.
 The frosting process is achieved from sandblasting instead of the non-environmentally friendly method of acid etching.
-Sandblasting medium is alumunium oxide, which is totally inert.
+Sandblasting medium is aluminium oxide, which is totally inert.

 Can the glasses be placed in a refrigerator (frozen)?

 I received a glass that leaks at the base, why?